 If you do have bee allergies, it’s important to treat this as if it were any other bee and follow your doctor’s recommendations.
 Even if you’re not sensitive to bee stings, if you have reddening or swelling of the skin, it’s good to see a doctor.

-Q: Do sweat bees die when they sting you?
+Q: Do they die when they sting you?

 A: Like other bees, the stinger of a sweat bee has a tiny hook or barb on the end.
 While they can sting many other animals and other bees more than once, the barb will get caught in thick human skin.

 Unfortunately, most of the time, that means that it literally tears off the stinger and part of the bee’s abdomen when the bee tries to escape.
-So like honeybees, sweat bees usually do die when they sting humans.
+So like honeybees, they usually do die when they sting humans.
 Thankfully, they don’t sting us often!

 A: Not in the same way that honeybees do.
 Honeybees live in a very regimented hive structure, and there many be hundreds of bees.
 When new queens form, part of the hive will follow the new queen in a swarm to a new location.

-By contrast, most sweat bees are solitary, or at best eusocial.
-They’re not inclined to move as a swarm anywhere, being considerably more free-spirited.
+By contrast, most sweat bees are solitary bees, or at best eusocial bees.
+They’re not inclined to move as a swarm of bee families anywhere, being considerably more free-spirited.
 This means it’s highly unlikely that you’ll see a large number of them.